jonoo407/ComfyUIMini-Redux-Floxy/README.md

 ### **Q**: How does this differ from the original ComfyUIMini?

-**A**: This fork focuses on professional workflows, RTX 5090 optimization, enhanced video support, and improved mobile experience.
-It includes custom configurations for advanced AI image generation pipelines.
+**A**: This fork focuses on quality of life improvements, enhanced UI/UX design, better workflow management, and improved mobile experience.
+It includes custom enhancements for professional AI image generation workflows.

 ### **Q**: I can't import my workflow.

 **A**: Save your workflow in API Format in ComfyUI (Settings → Enable "Save (API Format)").
 This fork includes enhanced auto-conversion that handles most workflow formats automatically.

-### **Q**: Can I use this with other GPUs besides RTX 5090?
+### **Q**: What quality of life improvements are included?

-**A**: Absolutely!
-While optimized for RTX 5090, this fork works with any GPU that supports ComfyUI.
-The optimizations simply provide better performance on high-end hardware.
+**A**: Enhanced workflow management, improved mobile interface, better video support, streamlined queue management, and various UI/UX improvements that make the experience more professional and efficient.

-### **Q**: How do I update workflows?
+### **Q**: Can I suggest new features or improvements?

-**A**: Same process as standard ComfyUI - save in API format and the enhanced auto-detection will handle the rest.
-This fork provides better workflow management than the original.
+**A**: This is a personal fork focused on specific workflow needs.
+However, feedback is always welcome for potential future enhancements.

 ## Credits & Support